-Sword-and-sorcery game characters perform empty power displays, building a percussive texture of fantasy noise.
-The camera crosses within their digital bodies, exposing the game system's thin illusion, as well as our impulse to suspend disbelief.
+Sword-and-sorcery game characters perform empty, often furious power displays, building a percussive texture of fantasy noise.
+The camera crosses within their digital bodies, exposing the thin illusion that so-called "intelligent" systems depend upon, as well our impulse to suspend disbelief when faced with marginally convincing representation.

 The title references two historical works: the song Soul Sacrifice, which contains Michael Shrieve's groundbreaking drum solo, performed by Santana at Woodstock in 1969; and Soul Sacrifice, a popular 2013 action fantasy game in which players sacrifice parts of their bodies to gain abilities.